andywelly/personal-site/README.md

 # Andwele Ancheta - Personal Website
 Welcome to my personal website!
-This project showcases my portfolio, skills, and projects as a Fullstack Developer.
-Built with Next.js, Tailwind CSS, and modern web development practices, this site is designed to be fast, responsive, and visually appealing.
+This project serves as a showcase of my portfolio and skills as a Fullstack Developer.
+Built with Next.js and Tailwind CSS, it's designed to be fast, responsive, and visually engaging.
+Feel free to explore my work and get in touch!

 ## Live Demo
 [Check out the live version of my site](https://www.andweleancheta.click/)